 This agrees with my research that shows many Sewhandy newspaper ads in 1929 thru 1932, but none after that.
 On the flip side, GENERAL ELECTRIC MODEL A ads show-up beginning in 1932 and run thru mid 1935.
-For more on the advertising see page 127.
+For more on the advertising see page 73.

-Because of the marketing and distribution agreement with GE on June 24, 1931, Sewhandy marketing slowly disappeared.
-All of the production beginning in early 1932 was labeled "GENERAL ELECTRIC (GE) MODEL A".
-This arrangement continued until SINGER acquired the FREDERICK OSANN Company in 1934.
+Because of the marketing and distribution with GE June 24, 1931, agreement on Sewhandy marketing slowly disappeared.
+All of the production beginning in early 1932 was "GENERAL ELECTRIC (GE) MODEL A". labeled arrangement continued until STNGER acquired the FREDERICK OSANN Company in 1934.